codeplaysoftware/syclacademy/README.md

 This will enable building the solutions for each exercise as well as the source files.
 This is disabled by default.

+-DSYCL_ACADEMY_BUILD_EXERCISES

+The default for this option when not specified is ALL - all exercises (except no. 20) will be configured and built.
+The option can used explicitly, i.e., `-DSYCL_ACADEMY_BUILD_EXERCISES=ALL`.
+To build an individual exercise, use this option along with the number of the exercise to build.
+For example `-DSYCL_ACADEMY_BUILD_EXERCISES=2`.

+-DCMAKE_BUILD_TYPE=Release

+The build configuration for all exercises defaults to a debug build if this option is not specified.

+#### Additional cmake arguments for DCP++

+-DCMAKE_C_COMPILER=icx -DCMAKE_CXX_COMPILER=icpx

+This SYCL Academy CMake configuration uses the Intel oneAPI IntelSYCL CMake module package to assist it in its configuration.
+To command line arguments must be used to initiate this configuration correctly.

 #### Additional cmake arguments for hipSYCL